* U.S., China working on six memorandums of understanding

 Williamson said the results pointed to first-quarter euro zone growth of just 0.1 percent, below the latest Reuters poll estimate for 0.4 percent.
 They come soon after the European Central Bank ended its more than 2.6 trillion euro asset purchase stimulus programme.

 The slide in the Aussie dollar had helped its share market close at a six-month high.
-Japan’s Nikkei had ended 0.1 percent stronger too and though Chinese shares sagged, the “offshore” yuan firmed to its strongest level since July on the trade hopes.
+Japan’s Nikkei had ended 0.1 percent stronger too and though Chinese shares sagged, the yuan firmed to its strongest level since July in the “offshore” market on the trade hopes.

 Sterling shrugged off Fitch putting its UK credit rating on a formal downgrade warning amid uncertainty about whether the country’s parliament will be able to agree a transition deal before next month’s planned Brexit date.

-U.S. stock futures were up 0.2 percent after the Federal Reserve on Wednesday affirmed it would be “patient” on further interest rate rises and that the economy remained fundamentally strong.
+Wall Street stock futures were 0.2 percent lower after the early U.S. data flurry and as traders continued to digest the Federal Reserve’s affirmation on Wednesday that it will be “patient” on further interest rate rises

-In the commodity market, crude prices rose more than 1 percent on Wednesday to their highest in 2019 on hopes that oil markets will balance later this year.
+In the commodity market, crude prices pulled back having risen more than 1 percent on Wednesday to their highest in 2019 on hopes that oil market supply will balance later this year.

 U.S. crude was last down 0.2 percent, or 10 cents, at $57.08 per barrel.
 Brent was 0.4 percent, or 23 cents, weaker at $66.85 and Gold was down a touch at $1,333 having scaled a 10-month peak of $1,346.70 on Wednesday.
 (Additional reporting by Daniel Leussink in Tokyo; Editing by Alison Williams)